lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 ```

 And that's it.
-You had transferred your first own-defined tokens in Aleo!
+You have transferred your first own-defined tokens in Aleo!

 Note: the _nonce is not written in Aleo instructions.
 The compiler outputs the _nonce in record outputs.
 The user needs to provide in as input when using a record.